patrickdappollonio/tgen/README.md

 element=Oil
 ```

-After being passed to `tgen` by executing `tgen -e contents.env -f template.txt`, the output becomes:
+After being passed to `tgen`, the output becomes:

 ```bash
 $ tgen -e contents.env -f template.txt
 The dog licked the Oil and everyone laughed.
 ```

-Using the inline mode to execute a template, you can also call `tgen -x '{{ env "element" }}' -e contents.env` (note the use of single-quotes since in Go, strings are always double-quoted) which will yield the same result:
+Using the inline mode to execute a template, you can also call the program as such (note the use of single-quotes since in Go, strings are always double-quoted) which will yield the same result:

 ```bash
 $ tgen -x '{{ env "element" }}' -e contents.env